 Gender identity is an internal, individual experience of gender.
 It is directly linked to a person's sense of self and sense of being male, female, both, or neither.

 ATSU values and celebrates the differences that make each of who we are.
-Pronouns may be integrated within email signatures to identify how an individual wishes to be addressed within any given situation.
-Pronouns should be inserted on the line immediately following a person's name and before their title.
+Pronouns may be integrated within email signatures

 Pronoun examples: